leo-editor/leo-editor/leo/doc/demo.md

 **demo.image(pane,fn,center=None,height=None,width=None)**

-Overlays an image in a pane:
+Overlays an image in a pane.

-- `pane`: One of  'body', 'log' or 'tree'.
+- `pane`: Valid values are 'body', 'log' or 'tree'.
-- `fn`: The path to the image file, resolved to the leo/Icons directory if fn is a relative path.
+- `fn`: The path to the image file, relative to the leo/Icons directory for relative paths.
-- `height`: Scales the image so it is `height` pixels high.
+- `height`: Scales the image so it has the given height.
-- `width`: Scales the image i so it `width` pixels wide.
+- `width`: Scales the image i so it has the given width.
-- `center`: True: center the image horizontally in the given pane.
+- `center`: If True, centers the image horizontally in the given pane.

 **demo.focus(pane)**